 How much does a university education cost?

-Tuition fees quickly mount up for undergraduates, with a typical three-year degree costing upwards of £27,750.
-Interest accumulates from the day the loan is taken out, meaning many people are already £30,000 in debt by the time they have taken their final exam2.
+Tuition fees quickly mount up for undergraduates, with a typical three-year degree costing £27,750.
+Factor in interest, and many people are already £30,000 in debt by the time they have taken their final exam3.

 If you apply for a maintenance loan to cover your living costs, the debt can run up even higher.
-A student living away from home at a non-London university can borrow up to £9,978 a year, equating to £29,934 over the course of degree.
+A student living away from home at a non-London university can borrow up to £10,227 a year4, equating to £30,681 over the course of a degree.
+For a London university, the figures are £13,348 and £40,044, respectively.

-All in, a graduate who takes out the maximum for both tuition and maintenance loans outside of London can expect to end up around £57,000 in debt.
+All in, a graduate who takes out the maximum for both tuition and maintenance loans can expect to end up around £60,000 in debt if they attend a non-London university, rising to £70,000 if they go to a London university.

 On the plus side, they may not have to repay all of that.
-For the academic year 2023-24, graduates pay 9% of their earnings above £25,000 back in student loans, with the debt wiped after 40 years.
-According to the UK government’s forecasts, that still means that 39% of students starting in 2023-24 will not repay their loan in full3.
+For the academic year 2024-25, graduates pay 9% of their earnings above £25,000 back in student loans5, with the debt wiped after 40 years.
+According to the UK government’s forecasts, 35% of students who started in 2023-24 will not repay their loan in full6.

 How can you save for university?